1dylan1/Permutation-Generator/README.md

 Requires 2 inputs from main, the string you want to convert, and number of permutations.
 Error catching is not fully implemented yet.

+Lines 82,84,87 are left incase you want to see each step of the permutation process